-- 8.51.
-Requirements for radiation protection during the operation of a nuclear fuel cycle facility are established in Requirement 67 and paras 9.90-9.101 of SSR-4 [1].
-General requirements for radiation protection are established in Part 3 of GSR Part 3 [20]; recommendations on the implementation of requirements for the protection of workers are provided in IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [38]. - 8.52.
-The operating organization of a nuclear fuel cycle R&D facility is required to ensure doses are below authorized limits and are as low as reasonably achievable within any dose constraints set by the operating organization (see paras 9.91 and 9.93 of SSR-4 [1]).
-The operating organization should establish a policy to ensure that protection and safety is optimized using a systematic approach. - 8.53.
-In a nuclear fuel cycle R&D facility, the possible exposure pathways (for both workers and members of the public) include internal exposure (through inhalation or ingestion of particulates, aerosols and gases) and external exposure.
+8.52.
+The operating organization of a nuclear fuel cycle R&D facility is required to ensure that doses are below authorized limits and are as low as reasonably achievable within any dose constraints set by the operating organization (see paras 9.91 and 9.93 of SSR-4 [1]).
+The operating organization should establish a policy to ensure that protection and safety is optimized using a systematic approach.

+8.53.
+In a nuclear fuel cycle R&D facility, the possible exposure pathways (for both-workers and for members of the public) include internal exposure (through inhalation or ingestion of particulates, aerosols andor gases) and external exposure.
 Paragraphs 9.90-9.94 of SSR-4 [1] require the establishment of an appropriate radiation protection programme to fulfil the operating organization's responsibility for protection and safety.
-For a nuclear fuel cycle R&D facility, the complexity and size of the facility, as well as the inventory of radioactive material should be taken into account when establishing this programme.
-In addition, the possibility that the physical and chemical properties of the inventory might change inadvertently and result in unforeseen consequences should also be considered. - 8.54.
-Equipment outside of gloveboxes and hot cells, the rooms in the facility and the surrounding environment should all be systematically and regularly monitored for dose rate and surface contamination.
+For a nuclear fuel cycle R&D facility, the complexity and size of the facility, as well as the inventory of radioactive material, should be taken into account when establishing this programme.
+In addition, the possibility that the physical and chemical properties of the inventory might change inadvertently and result in unforeseen consequences should also be considered.

+8.54.
+Equipment outside of gloveboxes and hot cells, the rooms in the facility, and the surrounding environment should all be systematically and regularly monitored for dose rate and surface contamination.
 Any deviation above the normal ranges (e.g. hot spots, slow incremental increases in radiation level) should be noted, the reason for the increase should be identified and prompt corrective and/or mitigatory actions should be taken.